nicjansma/dht-logger/README.md

 ### HTTP POST

-The final service that the `dht-logger` can log to is any other HTTP POST URL.
+The device can be configured to log to any HTTP POST URL.

 Note that HTTPS is not supported (yet) by the Photon.